- be_ixf; php_sdk; php_sdk_1.4.18

 This course focuses on how to teach Spanish pronunciation in the language classroom.
 Class participants will examine the challenges learners often face when acquiring Spanish sounds, drawing on contrasts between Spanish and English as a guide.
 Building on current research, participants will explore strategies to support students’ pronunciation development, practice with digital tools, and design pedagogical activities grounded in both theory and classroom realities.
 They will also review distinctive dialectal features and consider how to address variation in their teaching.
 By the end of the course, participants will have created a set of practical activities, supported by research, that they can implement in their own classrooms.

-SPAN 541 Afro-descendent Identity and Culture: African Influences in the Hispanic World
+SPAN 541 Afro-descendant Identity and Culture: African Influences in the Hispanic World

 Dr. John Maddox – 3 credits